-During the first two years, students intending to take biochemistry as their final degree will take a range of modules in biology, chemistry, mathematics as well as open modules in other relevant areas.
+During the first two years, students intending to take biochemistry as their final degree will take a range of modules in molecular medicine, biology, chemistry, mathematics as well as open modules in other relevant areas.

 Core modules are: Proteins to Cells, Nucleic Acids, Molecular Basis of Disease, Research Skills and Biochemical Analysis.